Growing your own kitchen herb garden is now an easy task. Here are 5 useful tips to help you get started!

 There are plenty of ways to grow herbs at home.
 Whether it’s a small balcony window in your urban apartment or a lavish garden, growing your own herbs is a privileged access to organic greens.
-The aroma of freshly chopped basil plucked from your garden generously sprinkled over piping hot pizza is alluring.
-Or the robust earthy flavour of curry leaves sizzling in a pan has the power to fill up an entire room.
+The fragrance of freshly chopped basil sprinkled generously over hot pasta plucked from your garden.
+Or the robust earthy flavour of curry leaves sizzling in a pan can fill up an entire room.
 Just about everything tastes manifold better with fresh herbs.
-And then there’s the joy of growing them at home, but like every baby, these too flourish with love and care.
+And then there’s the joy of growing them at home, but like every baby, these, too, flourish with love and care.

-Here are some tips on how to grow herbs at home that save you the extra bucks and effort of bargaining for free coriander.
+Here are 5 useful tips on how to grow herbs at home that save you the extra bucks and effort of bargaining for free coriander.

-Potting The Soil For Herbs To Grow At Home
+Potting The Soil To Grow Herbs In the Kitchen

 There are plenty of easy herbs to grow at home, from basil (tulsi) to India’s favourite curry leaves.
 Some of these herbs even contain medicinal properties and are extremely easy to care for.
 However, even young plants require regular trimming to help the stems grow fresh leaves.
-If you see flowers growing along with your herbs, it indicates they are not being clipped.
-To retain the nutritional value of your herbs, clip off not more than one-third of the plant.
+When you notice flowers blooming alongside your herbs, it’s a sign that they are not being pruned enough.
+To preserve the nutritional content of your herbs, avoid trimming more than one-third of the plant at a time.

-One of the most frequently asked questions of herb harvesting is regarding growing hydroponic herbs at home.
-A method practised in metro apartments, hydroponic herb harvesting is a cheaper alternative to traditional kitchen gardening that ensures fresh produce all year long.
-Hydroponic gardening allows you to grow a range of herbs among which basil, sage, oregano, thyme, parsley, chives, tarragon and cilantro are the most common.
+Hydroponic gardening allows you to grow a range of herbs, among which basil, sage, oregano, thyme, parsley, chives, tarragon and cilantro are the most common.
 Use a container to hold water and nutrient mixture for your herb roots.
-An air pump will evenly distribute oxygen throughout the container and prevent your herbs from wilting.
+An air pump will evenly distribute oxygen throughout the container, preventing your herbs from wilting.